abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 $ sudo systemctl restart nginx
 ```

-You should now be able to navigate to your domain in the browser and see you domain is always running under `SSL`.
+You should now be able to navigate to your domain in the browser and see you domain is always running under `ssl`.

-In Part 2 we will build a simple `Phoeinx` aplication and deploy it to the server.
+In Part 2 we will build a simple `Phoenix` aplication and deploy it to the server.

 <span class="pt-20"></span>